spectraphilic/reflexible/doc/source/pflexible.rst

-.. _pflexible-overview:
+.. _reflexible-overview:

 ********************
-The pflexible module
+The reflexible module
 ********************

 .. _module-description: